marcofailli/Soak-My-Bed/README.md

 ---

 ### 📘 What is Soak My Bed?
-Most 3D printer beds and frames undergo significant physical deformation as they heat up, a phenomenon known as thermal drift. **Soak My Bed** is a Klipper plugin that eliminates the "guessing game" of heat soaking.
-Instead of waiting for a random timer, this tool measures the actual physical movement of your hardware in real-time, allowing you to start printing exactly when your machine has reached a true steady state.
+All 3D printer beds and frames undergo significant physical deformation as they heat up, a phenomenon known as thermal drift. **Soak My Bed** is a Klipper plugin that eliminates the "guessing game" of heat soaking.
+Instead of waiting for a random timer, this tool measures the actual physical movement of your hardware in real-time, allowing you to consciously know how long you should wait before starting a print and how the printer heating-up affects its geometry.

 ### ✨ Key Features
-* **Full Automation:** Handles Homing, Quad Gantry Leveling, and Bed Meshing in a continuous loop.
+* **Full Automation:** Handles Bed Meshing in a continuous loop for as long as you wish.
 * **Smart Time Logic:** Automatically calculates the optimal interval between meshes, adding a safety buffer and rounding to the nearest 5-second mark for consistent data points.
 * **Dual Stability Tracking:** Monitors variations relative to the initial "cold" state and the immediate "previous" mesh to identify equilibrium.
-* **Visual Analytics:** Generates a high-resolution 3D animation (GIF) and stability curves to visualize the "breathing" of your printer.
+* **Visual Analytics:** Generates a 3D animation (GIF) and stability curves to visualize the evolution of the deformation of your printer.
 * **Interruptible Workflow:** Stop the process at any time with `CANCEL_SOAK` and still get a complete graph of the data collected so far.

 ### ⚙️ How it works in detail
 The plugin operates by running successive `BED_MESH_CALIBRATE` cycles.
 After each mesh, the script captures the Z-matrix and the current bed temperature.
 It then calculates the **Mean Absolute Error (MAE)**:
 1. **Variation vs First Mesh:** Tells you the total amount of deformation your bed has undergone since the beginning of the soak.
-2.  **Variation vs Previous Mesh:** This is the most critical metric.
-As this value approaches zero and the graph flattens into a horizontal line, it indicates that the thermal expansion has ceased.
+2. **Variation vs Previous Mesh:** As this value approaches zero and the graph flattens into a horizontal line, it indicates that the thermal expansion has ceased.
 At this point, the frame and bed are in equilibrium, and your Z-offset will remain stable throughout the print.

 ### 🖼️ Thermal Evolution Preview
 <p align="center">